 The construction or rehabilitation costs for projects must be within a reasonable range for the scope of work proposed.
 If the proposed costs per gross square foot exceed the maximum guidelines outlined below, sponsors must submit a request for waiver that includes a detailed explanation of the reason construction or rehabilitation costs are outside of these ranges.
+Otherwise, the project will not be considered for funding.
 Staff will evaluate waiver requests for reasonableness on a case-by-case basis to determine compliance with the threshold requirements.
-Construction or rehabilitation costs include all work, including site development, associated with the physical development of projects.
-The projects' costs are obtained by dividing the amount of the construction or rehabilitation contract by the gross square footage of the buildings to be constructed or renovated.
+Construction or rehabilitation costs include all work, including site development, associated with the physical development of projects-together with the builder's overhead and profit, but not including architectural/engineering costs or other fees related to design and permitting.
+The projects' cost's are obtained by dividing the amount of the construction or rehabilitation contract by the gross square footage of the buildings to be constructed or renovated.
 The construction contingency should not be factored into this equation.

 Maximum Construction Costs per Gross Square Foot

-Type of Building New New Substantial
+Type of Building New Substantial M oderate

 Construction Rehabilitation Rehabilitation

 Townhouses \$135 \$120 \$85

-Garden Apartments 115 105 80
+Garden Apartments/Condos 115 105 75

-Elevator Buildings (≤5 floors) 115 105 80
+Residential Elevator Buildings (≤5 floors) and Public Facilities 130 115 85

-Mid-rise Buildings 125 105 85
+Mid-rise Buildings (8 or more floors) 160 140 100